- 1Where to find Horseshoe Falls walking track

 This track is not only a pretty walk and nice and cool in the summer due to its sheltered position, but it also features a total of five waterfalls, two of which you are able to photograph from behind the falling water.

 This is a popular local walking track so it is best to aim for an early start.
 I’ve had it virtually to myself in the evenings too.

-The first waterfall which is a scurry off the main track has no sign indicating a name, and my research has not turned one up for it either.
+The first waterfall which is a scurry off the main track has no sign indicating a name, and my research did not reveal one but I have been told by a fellow bush explorer that this is unofficially called Fairy Falls by locals.
 While it lacks the atmosphere of a couple of the others on this route, it is still worth the deviation for a look after a rainfall.